ildella/pocket-cli/ROADMAP.md

-# Roadmap
+# Roadmap / Diary

 ## 11 Dec

-* Yesterday eve started refactoring the auth so that consumer key is added by a proxy server.
+* (DONE) Yesterday eve started refactoring the auth so that consumer key is added by a proxy server.
 Worked offline.
-* Complete auth proxy server, in prod on Webtask
+* (DONE) omplete auth proxy server, in prod on Webtask
-* Bug: search before auth hangs the console.
-Need to create a nice setup
+* BUG: search before auth hangs the console.
+Need to create a nice setup.
+* DISTRIBUTION: Make snap package (issues... https://bugs.launchpad.net/snapcraft/+bug/1808043)
+* FEATURE: support multiple indexes for commands like archive, delete...
+* POLISH: optional commands should appear on a single line, with colors for number
+* BUG: command selection miss a way to just go back / ignore
+* POLISH: better text/color before list (human readable query) and after list (commands)

 ## 10-onward Dec